Four Hills Tournament

 The Four Hills Tournament (Vierschanzentournee) or the German-Austrian Ski Jumping Week (Deutsch-Österreichische Skisprung-Woche) is a ski jumping event composed of four World Cup events and has taken place in Germany and Austria each year since 1953.
 With few exceptions, it has consisted of the ski jumping events held at Oberstdorf, Garmisch-Partenkirchen, Innsbruck and Bischofshofen, in this order.

 The Four Hills Tournament champion is the one who gets the most points over the four events.
 Unlike the World Cup ranking, however, the actual points scored during the competitions are the ones that are used to determine the winner.
 In 2005–06, Janne Ahonen and Jakub Janda shared the overall victory after finishing with exactly the same points total after the four competitions.
 In 2001–02, the anniversary 50th edition, Sven Hannawald was the first to achieve the grand slam of ski jumping, winning all four events in the same edition.
 In 2017–18 season Kamil Stoch became the second ski jumper in history to obtain this achievement, and just a year later, in the 2018–19 edition, Ryōyū Kobayashi became the third.

 The four individual events themselves are part of the World Cup and award points toward the world cup in exactly the same manner as all other world cup events.

+From 2026-27 season, for the first time in the history of the competition, there will be a women's edition of the tournament.